-In 1643, North of the Dutch colony of New Amsterdam, a group of “half-freed” black militia members and elders such as Domingo Anthony, Manuel Trumpeter and Catalina Anthony, received land grants to build and maintain farms in the areas containing and surrounding Washington Square Park.
+In 1643, North of the Dutch colony of New Amsterdam, a group of “half-freed” slaves and elders such as Domingo Anthony, Manuel Trumpeter and Catalina Anthony, received land grants to build and maintain farms in the areas containing and surrounding Washington Square Park.

 They had to pay annual fees for the land, and their children were still enslaved, but the farmland was passed down through families, solidifying the strong black community in the area that was consistently pushing for equality and abolitionism.
 The area became known as the “Land of the Blacks” and was later called “Little Africa,” where a black community continued to develop and grow well into the 20th century.